Top Mistakes Students Make During CBSE 10th, 12th Board Exam Preparation

 Mistake 5: Neglecting Physical and Mental Health

-Students are advised to maintain a healthy routine.
+Students are advised to have a healthy routine.
 They must get 7–8 hours of sleep, eat nutritious food, and take short breaks to relax.
 A healthy body supports an alert and focused mind.

-CBSE is expected to release the CBSE date sheet 2026 in November 2025 on the official website.
-The CBSE Board exams 2026 will be conducted between February and April 2026 in pen and paper format.
+CBSE released the CBSE date sheet 2026 in November 2025 on the official website.
+The CBSE Board exams 2026 will be conducted between February 17 and April 5, 2026 in pen and paper format.

 Read More: